tvdplas/furry-fortnight/HW1/Text/vim.md

 # Vim
 Vim, the ubiquitous text editor
 ## Why use Vim?
-Out of all the other valid for text editors, why would you use Vim?
+Out of all of the other text editors, why would you use Vim? (other than it just being a flex on your colleagues)
 ### All-powerful
 If you want to do something, you can do it.
 Vim should be seen as a tool, and once you've learned how to use it, it's one of the most powerful text-editing tools on the market.
 Advanced macro's and a fully fledged editing history give you the control you need.
 The use of chainable motions and operators allows you to combine powerfull commands without as much as a thought.